pixelmund/svemix/docs/src/routes/docs/getting-started/configuration.svelte.md

 <br>

-You can provide svemix a `svemix.config.js` file inside your project root.
-This config file should export default a svemix config object.
-The configuration will be used by vite-plugin-svelte for seo and other details.
+You can provide svemix an object inside your `svelte.config.js` file, which will be used for seo defaults and other stuff in the future.

-### Please note: the config is pretty much still todo, there are only a few seo defaults right now.
-We will also make the routes/output folder configurable in the future.

 <br>